michaelkeiluweit/pe100/README.md

 This projects target is to revive the very first stable version of the OXID eShop.

+### Good to know
-To achieve that, the source code had to be edited on some parts to get most of the shop working.
+The source code had to be edited on some parts to get most of the shop working.
+Those changes are marked with the comment `// MK`.

 Since the library mysql_* isn't available, but was replaced by the library mysqli_, a compatibility layer was created to define the methods mysql_* with mysqli* under the hood.
 See `app/_compatible_layer_patch.php` for further information.

-Some changes had to be done direcly in the code.
-Those changes are marked with the comment ``// MK``.
+To execute the setup wizard, remove temporarily the line `chdir(__DIR__);` in https://github.com/michaelkeiluweit/pe100/blob/main/app/_compatible_layer_patch.php#L11C1-L11C16.

+Do not switch the language.
+Some files are missing and the language will be stored in the session.
+You will get a white page telling you that something is missing.

 ### Specials
 - The setup wizard didn't overwrite the file config.inc.php.
 You had to.